How to Add Images to PDF in VB .NET

 VB.NET

-By using the ImageToPdfConverter class, we can able to use them without creating any object for the class.
-The ImageToPdf method accepts the filename and path as a parameter, and converts the given PNG file into the desired PDF.
+By using the ImageToPdfConverter class, it is easy to use without creating any object for the class.
+The ImageToPdf method accepts the filename and path as a parameter and converts the given PNG file into the desired PDF.
 Finally, the SaveAs saves the generated PDF file in the desired location.

 This next example creates a PDF document from a list of images.